Mahmoud3Ibrahim/canada-tech-workforce-analysis--R-/README.md

 # Canada Tech Workforce Analysis (R)

-This project analyzes the evolution of Canada's technology workforce using open data from Statistics Canada and other labor reports.
+This project analyzes the evolution of Canada's technology workforce using open data from Statistics Canada and other labour reports.
 It focuses on how employment in the tech sector has changed between 2011 and 2025, which provinces lead in job creation, and how wages evolved during that time.

 > This project was created as part of a data analysis portfolio to demonstrate data wrangling, visualization, and reporting skills in R.